 But here’s the issue: vegetarians, and especially vegans, have a tough time getting enough Vitamin B12, an essential nutrient that pretty much only comes from animal sources, such as eggs, chicken, beef, and dairy products.
 Even Vegan advocates in documentaries like The Game Changers concede that Vegans will do best if they take supplemental B12.

 If you’re not getting enough B12, you likely won’t feel your best.
-B12 deficiency can responsible for things like anxiety, problems with sleep, low energy and even memory loss, but a true deficiency is tough to identify and can take years to develop.
+B12 deficiency can trigger symptoms such as anxiety, problems with sleep, low energy and even memory loss.
+However, a true B12 deficiency is tough to identify and can take years to develop.

 In my case, I was somewhat low on B12 before I went on a vegetarian diet.
 When I had my B12 levels tested, the results at 400 pg/ml, were in range, but on the low side.
 Quest Diagnostics lists 200-1,100 pg/ml as the “normal range” for vitamin B12 levels.
 Here is probably a good place to mention that some clinicians don’t love serum nutrient tests as they tend to measure the amount of that nutrient in the blood, rather than the amount of the nutrient that has entered the cell.

 Since I transitioned to a more plant based diet, I have noticed an extra “boost” from B12 supplementation, both from shots and capsules.
-My suspicion was that removing a large amount of the meat in my diet put my B vitamin levels on the low side, and this was confirmed with a recent SpectraCell test.
+My suspicion was that removing some of the meat from my diet put my B vitamin levels on the low side, and this was confirmed with a recent SpectraCell test.
 According to SpectraCell, which measure for nutrient absorption at the cellular level, I was deficient in zinc, oleic acid and omega 3 fatty acids, and borderline deficient in many B vitamins, including B12.

 I also have a homozygous mutation in an MTRR SNP, which is a gene associated with B12 metabolism, so genetics could play a role in my ability to maintain optimal levels of B12.
 Aaron had this to say about how MTRR and B12 work in tandem: